Do you need to renew a Minor’s passport?

 - Original or certified Birth Certificate of the child/children.

 - If the child’s physical appearance has changed significantly since the last passport photograph, the Consular officer will request transitional photos as proof of identification.
 Generally, the officer will require one photograph from each year since the prior passport issuance.

 - If one parent has sole custody over the child/children we need original documentation such as court order, death certificate or any other proof showing sole custody.

 - Passport issuances in Abuja and Lagos are by appointment only.
 Please schedule your appointment here:

-- Allow Approximately 3 weeks for processing.
-Passports must be collected at the ACS section by the applicant or authorized representative.
+Allow Approximately 3 weeks for processing.
+Passports must be collected by the applicant or authorized representative.
 An appointment is not necessary to pick up your passport.

 What to do when both parents are not able to be present at passport interview:

 Both parents or guardians should appear with the minor.
 If one parent/guardian cannot be present, the non-applying parent or guardian must complete DS-3053 “Statement of Consent” (https://eforms.state.gov/Forms/ds3053.pdf) providing written consent for the issuance of a passport for the minor child.
 Additionally, the non-applying parent or guardian consenting to the issuance of a passport for a minor child must: